swaptacular/swpt_ca_scripts/README.md

 * `sub-ca.crt` contains the peer certificate that the peer signed for you.
 * `subnet.txt` (or `masq-subnet.txt`) contains information about the range
   of debtor/creditor IDs that are allocated to/by the peer.
+* `peer-manifest.yaml` contains a Kubernetes manifest describing the peer.